Strict biosecurity measures are followed for all ERAMMP field-surveys following the Welsh Government guidelines.

 What is biosecurity and why is it important?

 Biosecurity means taking steps to make sure that good practices are in place to reduce and minimise the risk of spreading invasive non-native species and wildlife diseases.

 A biosecurity routine is essential, even when non-native species or signs of disease are not evident at a field site.
 Good biosecurity practice reduces the risk to the environment and wildlife, as well as being in the interests of businesses, landowners and other stakeholders.

 It also educates and reassures the wider public by setting an example of good practice, displaying respect for local communities, and demonstrates a professional approach.

 If, during a site visit, the presence of any disease or pest not previously known to be there is suspected, the ERAMMP field survey manager will be informed at the earliest opportunity.

 The field survey manager will be responsible for ensuring that appropriate reporting and investigation are implemented without delay and that temporary precautions are put in place until the outcome is known.

 Surveyors will be made aware of any additional measures required or requested for this survey prior to visiting each farm or area of land.

 However, ERAMMP takes a precautionary approach to biosecurity and assumes that just because a biosecurity threat has not been identified at a site it does not mean one does not exist.

-ERAMMP uses Virkon™ LSP disinfectant which is approved and independently proven highly effective against a wide range of viral, bacterial and fungal disease-causing pathogens which affect poultry, swine, cattle, sheep and other livestock, including avian influenza, swine influenza H1N, foot & mouth disease, PRRS, salmonella, campylobacter, tuberculosis, swine vesicular disease.
+The surveyors use an approved disinfectant that is fully UK DEFRA approved and independently proven highly effective against a wide range of viral, bacterial and fungal disease-causing pathogens which affect poultry, swine, cattle, sheep and other livestock, including avian influenza, swine influenza H1N, foot & mouth disease, PRRS, salmonella, campylobacter, tuberculosis, swine vesicular disease.